Mormon abuse cases: Litigation

 The accuser's legal counsel, Craig Vernon, made the LDS Church aware of the recording in January 2018.
-Settlement negotiations between Denson and church where in progress when the recording was publicly released in March 2018 by MormonLeaks, which she had not initially authorized. but came to do so, after the fact.
+Settlement negotiations between Denson and church were in progress when the recording was publicly released in March 2018 by MormonLeaks, which she had not initially authorized. but came to do so, after the fact.
 After the recording became public, the negotiations stalled.
 On April 4, 2018, Denson filed civil suit in the U.S. District Court for Utah against the church and Joseph Bishop for redress with respect to her mental, physical, and economic hardships caused by the alleged sexual assault and battery, negligent and intentional infliction of emotional distress, fraud, fraudulent nondisclosure and fraudulent concealment.

 On May 15, 2018, attorneys representing both Joseph Bishop and the LDS Church filed motions to dismiss Denson's suit, arguing that the statute of limitations for Denson to file these claims had expired long before.
 On August 13, 2018, U.S. District Judge Dale A. Kimball dismissed most of the lawsuit, except for its fraud allegations against the LDS Church.

-In May of 2019, Denson's lawyers asked to be removed from the case with the judge approving the request on the same day.
+In May 2019, Denson's lawyers asked to be removed from the case with the judge approving the request on the same day.

 LDS Church's responses

-The LDS Church has not concluded its investigation into Joseph Bishop.
-The church hired an outside law firm to interview him, his accusers, and others.
+The church hired an outside law firm to interview Bishop, his accusers, and others.
 The church had been made aware of a second accuser in 2010.
 No action was taken at the time because of Bishop's adamant denial of the accusations.
 Ron Leavitt stated that in the 1980s, while he was serving as Denson's bishop, she told him that Joseph Bishop had taken her and her missionary companion to the basement of the MTC, and showed them pornography.
 Leavitt stated that he did not share this information with anyone at the time.
 "I didn't think it had much credence.
 I wasn't going to risk sullying the reputation of someone based on that kind of a report," Leavitt told the news media in 2018.

 In March 2018, the LDS Church publicized its abuse resource hotline for use by local church leaders, and released a resource document that says, in part, "Church leaders should never disregard a report of abuse or counsel a member not to report criminal activity to law enforcement personnel."